Future Energy Center

-The video above shows a short presentation of the different experimental labs at MDH Future Energy.
+The video above shows a short presentation of the different experimental labs at MDU Future Energy.

 The research of FEC meets the future challenges in energy and environmental systems by investigating and developing processes and systems for increased resource efficiency and digitalisation in the transition towards a renewable energy system.
 In co-production with the industry and society our researchers develop efficient, flexible and innovative energy systems that have less negative impact on the environment and that minimise emissions.
 This is vital research which contributes in a concrete way towards solutions to the global challenges of our time.

 7 professors, 20 senior researchers and about 30 PhD students work within Future Energy Center.